hari64boli64/MM140/README.md

 At first I had the impression that this problem was similar to [HACK TO THE FUTURE 2022](https://atcoder.jp/contests/future-contest-2022-final-open), but it was different in some ways.

-I only attended the first two days because of AHC014, but it was very interesting.
+I only participated the first two days because of AHC014, but it was very interesting.

 Thank you for reading.